ykokw/iOS-SDK/README.md

 ### MODEAppAPI
 `MODEAppAPI.h` defines API wrappter classes to call `MODE cloud` service from `App`.
 Each function is corresponding to [each MODE cloud API](http://dev.tinkermode.com/api/api_reference.html).

-All function call is aysnc, so you need to pass callback function as `Objective-C` block and check `NSError` object when the block is called.
+All function calls are aysnc, so you need to pass callback function as `Objective-C` block and check `NSError` object when the block is called.
 Whenever an error happens, `NSError` has non-`nil`.
 Otherwise it means success to call.

 All callback block is called in main GUI thread as default behavior.
 So you can call other UI related APIs from callback.
 If you want to change the behavior, please set `EXECUTE_BLOCK_IN_MAIN_THREAD` macro value to `0` in `ModeApp.m`.